Sesame Street licensing: Recalls

 After Fisher-Price recalled a large number of Sesame Street brand toys (among multiple licenses) in 2007, Sesame Workshop announced that they would independently inspect the products of all manufacturers.
 It went so far as to threaten withdrawing entirely from toy licensing, if it were not satisfied with the manufacturer's guarantees.

 Books

 Its fiction books are published on five continents, primarily by Random House in North America.
 Over 18 million Sesame Street books and magazines were purchased in 2005.
-The books often mention that children do not have to watch the show to benefit from its publications.
-However, Workshop revenues from the publications and it will be used to help support CTW educational projects.
+The books/products/publications mention that the book(s)/product(s)/publication(s) was "created in cooperation with the Children's Television Workshop the producers of Sesame Street" (stated as first sentence in the disclaimer).
+Then they mention that children do not need to watch the television show to benefit from the books/products/publications (stated as second sentence).
+However, Workshop revenues from the books/products/publications and it will be used to help support CTW educational projects (stated as third and final sentence).
 This is shown on the disclaimer (which is usually seen on the back cover of most books).

 The disclaimer states it this way:

-"This educational book/product was created in cooperation with the Children's Television Workshop, producers of Sesame Street.Children do not have to watch the television show to benefit from this book/product.Workshop revenues from this book/product will be used to help support CTW educational projects".
+"This educational book/product was created in cooperation with the Children's Television Workshop, producers of Sesame Street.

+Children do not have to watch the television show to benefit from this book/product.

+Workshop revenues from this book/product will be used to help support CTW educational projects".